 FAST FOOD: Food that can be prepared quickly and easily and is sold in drive through restaurants and snack bars as a quick meal or to be taken out.

 Although Michael Jacobson, co-founder of the Centre for Science in the Public Interest which was founded in the early 1970's, is most often the person credited with the term "junk food", an article in the Ogden, Utah, Standard-Examiner headlined, "Dr. Brady’s Health Column: More Junk Than Food" appeared in 1948.
 Either way, this puts the proliferation of junk food smack dab in the middle of the 20th century when "convenience" and "fast" food made it's debut.

 I'm not one to judge, but let's face it, if it's wrapped in a greasy bag with a cartoon or logo on it or you drove up to a window to get it, it's probably junk food.
 I was not immune to the siren call of addictive, quick foods that came in greasy bags.
-I confess, during the eighties, when I was working 18 hour days, my dog actually thought she was going to get a french fry when I drove up to the bank window to make a deposit.
+I confess, during the eighties, when I was working 18 hour days, my dog, Shadow, actually thought she was going to get a french fry when I drove up to the bank window to make a deposit.

 I have so many junk food inspired cocktails I'm a little embarrassed.
 My only excuse is I grew up in the era that introduced America to fast/junk food.
 Before my life time there was no such thing as TV dinners, McDonald's, Taco Bell, pizza chains, nachos, instant noodles or sour gummy candies.
 For some reason, after World War II, America became obsessed with instant gratification, and that included instant aka "fast" aka "junk" food.
 Baby boomers wanted it all and wanted it now.
 All those food holidays are children of the baby boom as well.